-Bet Alfa Synagogue National Park is located at a kibbutz with the same name not far from Beit Shean National Park.
-And it has one of most preserved and beautiful mosaics in Israel.
+At kibbutz Beit Alfa you can find Beit Alfa Synagogue National Park with one of the most preserved and beautiful mosaics in Israel.

-Note: opening hours and ticket prices were updated on Oct.
-2018.
+Note: opening hours and ticket prices were updated in October 2022.
 In any case, recheck the official site before visiting.

-Bet Alfa Synagogue founded at the end of the fifth century CE.
-It consists of a courtyard, corridor, rectangular main hall with the spectacular mosaic floor, second-story balcony, and another room.
+Beit Alfa Synagogue was founded at the end of the fifth century CE.
+It consists of a courtyard, corridor, rectangular main hall with a spectacular mosaic floor, a second-story balcony, and another room.

 The main attraction is the mosaic, and since it is in a roofed, air-conditioned building, you can visit it all year round.
-Also, considering it is a small site (visit duration is about 30 min), I would recommend combining it with other nearby attraction (you can use the map at the beginning of this post to select something to your taste).
+Also, considering it is a small site (the visit duration is about 30 min), I recommend combining it with other nearby attractions (you can use the interactive map at the beginning of this article to search for attractions).

 Also, a hoard of 36 Byzantine coins was found in a shallow depression in the floor apse.